Centralisers of linear growth automorphisms of free groups: Proof of the theorem

 \end{prop}

-\begin{proof} Since $T$ is an $M$-tree, there is a corresponding graph of groups, $\mathcal{M}$, as constructed in Definition~\ref{def:quotient_gog}.
+\begin{proof} Since $T$ is an $M$-tree, there is a corresponding graph of groups $\mathcal{M}$ as constructed in Definition~\ref{def:quotient_gog}.
+In particular, we use the notation established there.

-The finite index subgroups, $N_v$, are those provided by Proposition~\ref{prop:nice_mccool}, and their product is a finite index subgroup of $\prod_{[v] \in V(T)/M} \MC(G_v;\{G_e\}_{\iota(e)=v}; \Phi^{t(v)} \mid_{G_v} )$.
+The finite index subgroups $N_v$ are those provided by Proposition~\ref{prop:nice_mccool}, and their product is a finite index subgroup of $\prod_{[v] \in V(T)/M} \MC(G_v;\{G_e\}_{\iota(e)=v}; \Phi^{t(v)} \mid_{G_v} )$.

-To start with, let us treat each $\chi_v$ as an automorphism of $G_v$ (rather than an outer automorphism) and apply Proposition~\ref{prop:nice_mccool} to produce an automorphism (which we will again call $\chi_v$) of $M_v$ such that there exist elements, $h_e \in G_v$ with $w \chi_v = w^{h_e}$ for all $w \in M_e$.
+To start with, pick a representative $\chi_v$ of each outer automorphism $X_v$ and apply Proposition~\ref{prop:nice_mccool} to produce an automorphism (which we will again call $\chi_v$) of $M_v$ such that there exist elements, $h_e \in G_v$ with $w \chi_v = w^{h_e}$ for all $w \in M_e$.
 Note that each $\chi_v$ is a fibre and coset preserving automorphism of $M_v$ with respect to $G_v$.
+For the subdivision vertices, if any, let $\chi_v$ be the identity automorphism, and note that by definition this is fibre and coset preserving.
+For convenience in what follows, additionally set $h_e =1$ for the edge adjacent to $v$ (if the subdivision is required, there is exactly one).